Consideration is given to all information provided in the nomination documents.

 - presenting/communication skills

-Please note that the following will not be considered by the judging panel:
+Please note that the following will not be considered by the Judging Panel when judging nominations:

 - Nominee’s previous nomination history